maxgoren/smolz/README.md

-# Smolz
+# Owlscript

-Smolz is a small (get it?), simple programming language meant to show the basics of lexing/parsing, AST construction, and to a lesser extent, interpretation.
-It can be used as a an instructional tool, or serve as a starting point for a more serious effort.

-The grammar is purposefully small and easily parsed.
+With Lexical scoping, dynamic typing, first class functions, recusrion, and built in lists, you'd be forgiven for assuming Smolz is yet another lisp, But with a syntax similar to C and the overall 'feel' of python, Owlscript has something for everyone.

-Smolz has variables that are declared by use, and are dynamically typed.
+Owlscript has a terse grammar, where variables are declared by use - no 'let' or 'var' keywords.
-Smolz also features conditional branching and iteration through the use of if statements and the 'loop' keyword which is analagous to 'while' loops. functions are defined using the 'def' keyword, and can call themselves recursively.
+'if' and 'loop' statements allow for easy control flow of Owlscript programs.

     def fib(m) {
         if (m < 2) {
             return 1;
         }
         return fib(m-1) + fib(m-2);
     }
     i := 1;